“There is reason, after all,

 Gabes completed a Bachelor’s in Historical Theology & Philosophy at a theological school in Chicago, Illinois.
 She pursued this field because of her fascination in the birth and growth of the Western church and missionary movements, especially in light of Christian hegemony and colonization in the Philippines.

-She fulfilled a Master’s in Theology and Culture at The Seattle School of Theology and Psychology, focusing on colonialism and its impact on the virtue and practice of hospitality.
-She later earned a second Master’s degree in Counseling Psychology in the same graduate school.
+She earned a Master’s in Theology and Culture at The Seattle School of Theology and Psychology, focusing on colonialism and its impact on the virtue and practice of hospitality.
+She later fulfilled a second Master’s degree in Counseling Psychology in the same graduate school.
 Her clinical practice and research concentrated on racial and migration trauma.

-She founded and co-facilitated the Heritage Workshop, a virtual workshop for people of color around the world where they explore ancestral lineage, stories, and medicine.
+She founded and co-facilitated the Heritage Workshop, a virtual workshop for people of color around the world where they explore ancestral lineages, stories, and medicine.

 She writes for Yes!
 Magazine with a column focusing on mental health and collective action.